cowwoc/requirements.java/wiki/Jenkins_Configuration_-_MacOS_10.15_(Catalina).md

 		hdiutil convert /tmp/Catalina.cdr.dmg -format UDTO -o /tmp/Catalina.iso mv /tmp/Catalina.iso.cdr ~/Desktop/Catalina.iso

-3. Copy Catalina.iso to a location that is accessible by VMWare
+3. If you're using an ISO file, copy Catalina.iso to a location that is accessible by VMWare
 4. VMWare Workstation configuration
 	1. Create a new virtual machine.
 	2. Typical configuration.